thermalogic/SimVCCE/vccrust/docs/technical_report.md

 ### 4.1 Port

-The `Port` struct is the fundamental data structure representing the thermodynamic state of the working fluid at a connection point:
+The `Port` struct is the fundamental data structure representing the thermodynamic state of the working fluid at a connection point.
+It is defined in `core/port.rs`:

 ```rust
 pub struct Port {